sourcegraph/handbook/content/departments/product-engineering/engineering/process/incidents/playbooks/index.md

 ### Restore database using point-in-time recovery (creates new database clone!)

+🚨 You should open an incident (unless it is already open) and notify the #dev-ops channel if a situation arises when a point-in-time recovery is required.

 Explanation of [CloudSQL PostgreSQL point in time recovery](https://cloud.google.com/sql/docs/postgres/backup-recovery/pitr)

-Before starting restoring to point in time, ensure that previous step with restore via daily backup is not possible - point in time operation has to create new database instance and all applications have to be reconfigured to use new instance!
+⚠️ **WARNING:** Before starting restoring to point in time, ensure that previous step with restore via daily backup is not possible - point in time operation has to create a new database instance and all applications have to be reconfigured to use new instance!

 You can create a clone of the instance from point in time via `gcloud sql instances clone ${instance_name} ${clone_instance_name} --point-in-time '2022-03-21T19:30:00.000Z'` (UTC timezone for the source instance in RFC 3339 format).